Michelle F. Moseley Counseling

 How can I be assured all aspects of my identity will be honored and accepted?

 Each of us embodies multiple identities.
-These include (but are certainly not limited to) race/ethnicity, body size, socio-economic status, sexuality, gender identity, and spirituality.
-I actively work to recognize and provide a safe space for whatever identities you may bring into our work together.
+These include (but are certainly not limited to) race/ethnicity, body size, socio-economic status, neurotype, sexuality, gender identity, and spirituality.
+I actively work to recognize and provide a therapy space that honors whatever identities you may bring into our work together.

-I believe that ALL bodies deserve respect, compassion, and access to services, and I work from a Health at Every Size (HAES) approach.
-I have sought out training in Safe Zone with an LGBTQ+ focus, as well as additional training in providing effective care to LGBTQIA+ folks.
-As a white therapist, I recognize the dynamics my race can bring into therapy when working with BIPOC individuals, and actively seek to be anti-racist and continue learning outside of session.
-I believe that a spiritual connection can be an important part of overall wellness, and my background of both religious studies and personal experience allows me to work within your spiritual beliefs, should you desire that to be a part of therapy experience.
+I believe that ALL bodies deserve respect, compassion, and access to services, and I work from a Health at Every Size (HAES), weight-inclusive perspective.
+I have sought out training in providing effective care to LGBTQIA+ folks.
+As a white therapist, I recognize the dynamics my race can bring into therapy when working with individuals who are Black, Indigenous, Asian, or other People of Color.
+I actively seek to be anti-racist and continue learning outside of session.
+I believe that a spiritual connection can be an important part of overall wellness, and my background of both religious studies and personal experience allows me to work within your spiritual beliefs, should you desire for that to be a part of therapy experience.
+Additionally, I continue to pursue education and training on providing trauma-informed, trauma-responsive, and neuro-affirming care.

 While I strive to honor and accept all parts of you, I am aware that, as a human, I cannot do that perfectly, and invite you to call my attention to any instances where I may falter so I have an opportunity to initiate repair within our therapeutic relationship.